Gambling Addiction Lawsuits

 Gambling Addiction Lawsuits in 2026: Why Lawyers Are Now Tuned into These Claims

-Online sports betting has changed gambling in one fundamental way: it removed friction.
+Online sports betting has changed gambling in one fundamental way: it has removed friction.
 My gosh, it is easy now, right?
-For many of us, we remember our parents going out of state to gamble.
+Many of us remember our parents going out of state to gamble.
 Not now.
 What once required travel, time, and social visibility now happens privately, instantly, and relentlessly.
 Bets can be placed at any hour, from anywhere, and on the stupidest things, like whether someone will cry at a ceremony.
 This constant access is not a neutral feature.
 It is the engine of addiction.

 Lawsuits now being filed across the country are built on a simple but powerful allegation: major sportsbook platforms were not just offering gambling, they were deliberately engineered to keep users betting longer, more often, and with less awareness of the consequences.
 Features marketed as convenience or entertainment are now being scrutinized as mechanisms of compulsion.